read time 7 minutes

 Pretend you completely disagree with this post.
 Break down the flaws in my argument, challenge my assumptions, and identify any gaps in logic.
 If something is vague or unconvincing, call it out.
 Then suggest stronger ways to frame my point.

 The goal wasn’t to get the right answer.
-It was to get uncomfortable.
+It was to clarify through the iterations.
 I didn’t use AI to skip the work, I used it to stretch it.
 To catch my blind spots, challenge soft logic, sharpen structure.
-The ideas, the voice, the judgement?—still had to come from me, every-time.

 This isn’t draft 1.
 Or draft 10.
 It’s probably draft 25.
 And that’s exactly the point.